robroyx3m/D7018_Task_2/README.md

 Run the file and execute by using the crate run command from the given project folder.

+Will output the the last three guesses made when the right guess has been made, the ouput will start with the last (correct) guess.

 Error handling:
 If something else than a number is entered an output will be made to say that this isn't a number, try again.